Ottoman–Hotaki War (1726–1727): Background

 During the decline of the Safavid state, the Ottoman and Russian empires had taken advantage of Iran's decadence to annex much of western Iran.
 During the Afghan invasion, the Russians under Peter I immediately launched a campaign against Iran, capturing and securing parts of Dagestan, Azerbaijan, and Gilan and having a claim on Astarabad due to the treaty of St. Petersburg.
 The Russian occupation sparked tensions between the Ottoman and Russian empires, as the Ottomans did not want the Russians to proceed into the now-Turkish province of Shirvan governed by Hajji Dawud.
 However, through negotiations between the two tensions were reduced and in June 1724 the Treaty of Constantinople was signed.
 Russia and the Ottomans agreed to divide the regions captured from Iran.

 The Ottomans proceeded to launch a campaign against the Safavids in the northwest.
 In 1723 Ibrahim Pasha captured the city of Tiflis, although guerilla resistance in the province continued for quite some time.
-In the late spring of 1724, Ahmad Pasha marched towards the city of Erevan, and eventually capturing it on September 28, 1724.
-In March 1724 Ottoman forces besieged Khoy, and the fortress fell on May 12.
+In the late spring of 1724, Ahmed Pasha marched towards the city of Erevan, and eventually capturing it on September 28, 1724.
+Abraham writes that it fell on the 7th of June, with the citadel falling on 20 August.
+Ganja was conquered in September.
+In the summer of 1724, Khoy, Quschi, Tasuj, and Marand were all conquered by the Ottomans in the summer of 1724.
 In August 1724 Ottoman forces besieged Tabriz but were forced to retreat to Tasuj on September 30.
 However, Ottoman forces were reinforced and eventually were able to capture Tabriz in August 1725.
-Soon after, the rest of Azerbaijan and the towns of Ganja and Ardabil came under Ottoman suzerainty.

 Ottoman-Afghan Diplomacy

-By early 1726, the Ottoman diplomatic and military initiatives were at their peak.
-They had successfully established their administration in the occupied regions, and expanded beyond the lands given to them in the 1724 treaty.
-However, the Ottomans would soon be confronted with a diplomatic enigma from the Hotaks.
-The Afghans sent an envoy by the name of Haji 'Abd al-'Aziz, a scholar from Mecca, to Istanbul and he arrived there on January 20, 1726.
-Despite the acceptance of this mission violating the 1724 treaty (as the Ottomans were not supposed to recognize the Afghan government or give them aid), Ibrahim Pasha hoped that the Afghans would pledge allegiance to the Ottoman sultan due to the unstable nature of the regime and give them indirect control over the rest of the country.
-However, he was to be disappointed for Shah Ashraf did not recognize the Ottoman occupation of western Iran and wanted those territories returned.
-In addition to this, he wanted to be recognized as the Sunni caliph in his own domains.
+As Ottoman expansion into Persia continued, Ashraf Hotak, having recently toppled his brother, Mahmud Hotak from power, was claiming himself as the sole legitimate ruler of all Persia, and demanded that the Ottomans cede all their annexed territories.
+Ashraf also claimed himself as the Sunni caliph.
+The Ottomans saw this as a diplomatic insult, and broke off all ties, and declared war on the Afghans.
+One of the main goals of the Ottomans was to restore the Safavid dynasty as a vassal state to the throne.
+And as a result, Ashraf Hotak executed Soltan Hoseyn, the former Safavid king.
+War began as the Ottomans opened hostility in the Azerbaijan region in 1726.